kannagi0303/yt-dlp-gui/.github/README.md

 4. Execute `yt-dlp-gui.exe`

 * The first execution will generate the `yt-dlp-gui.yaml` file, which is used to store the settings.

+#### Use localized language
+1. Select your local language from the [languages](/languages) folder
+2. Put `yt-dlp.lang` in the same folder as `yt-dlp.exe`

+You can use the [English version](/languages/en-US/yt-dlp-gui.lang) of the lang file as a template to modify the language you need.
+If you are willing to share your local language files, you are welcome to provide them to me, and I will be included in the [languages](/languages).

 #### Use Configuration (refer to [configuration](https://github.com/yt-dlp/yt-dlp#configuration))
 1. Create a Folder `configs` in location of executable file